particle-iot/docs/src/content/reference/firmware.md

 ## Interrupts

+Interrupts are a way to write code that is run when an external event occurs.
+As a general rule, interrupt code should be very fast, and non-blocking.
+This means performing transfers, such as I2C, Serial, TCP should not be done as part of the interrupt handler.
+Rather, the interrupt handleer can set a variable which instructs the main loop that the event has occurred.

 ### attachInterrupt()

 Specifies a function to call when an external interrupt occurs.
 Replaces any previous function that was attached to the interrupt.